Close icon

 Papers

-The Edexcel iGCSE 4MA1 maths course has 2 papers.
+Every single Edexcel IGCSE maths paper can be found belo (scroll past the initial text).
+This course has 2 papers.
 Both are calculator and each are worth 100 marks and 2 hours long.

 Exam Dates